pyroscope/pyrocore/docs/custom-fields.rst

 Only start items that you have disk space for
 """""""""""""""""""""""""""""""""""""""""""""

-This works together with :ref:`QueueManager`, so that only items that pass a disk space check are actually started.
+This example works together with :ref:`QueueManager`, so that only items that pass a disk space check are actually started.
+Meaning you can safely employ automatic downloading via e.g. RSS, without fear of a disk full situation when you disk space housekeeping fails.

 The first step is to add a custom field that checks whether an item has room on the target device.
 As with the other examples, place this in